-To be able to access benefits from an SMSF, a Member must meet a condition of release under superannuation law preservation rules.
-The Trust Deed sets outs the rules of the SMSF and can be restrictive, so it is possible that a benefit can be payable under the super laws but not under the rules of your SMSF.
+To be able to access benefits from an SMSF, a Member must meet a condition of release under Superannuation law preservation rules.
+The Trust Deed sets out the rules of the SMSF’s and can be restrictive, so it is possible that a benefit can be payable under the super laws but not under the rules of your SMSF.

 In order for a Member to withdraw from the contributions to superannuation, one or more of the following conditions of release must be satisfied:

 In some cases, Members are allowed to have access to their super benefits before reaching their preservation age.
 These are: